 Appointments must be made in advance by calling the Berkeley Humane Hospital at (510) 845-3633.
 For information on the clinic requirements and reduced prices, please visit the Wellness Clinics page.

 How do I sign up for dog training classes?

 Please visit the Dog Training section of this website to learn more about our class offerings, schedule, trainers, or to register for a class online.
 You may also call (510) 845-7735, x215.

 I need help/advice caring for/keeping my pet.
 Can you help?

-The Berkeley Humane Society knows adoption services are still necessary, but believes strongly in the human-animal bond and that people and their pets should remain together whenever possible.
+Berkeley Humane knows adoption services are necessary, but believes strongly in the human-animal bond and that people and their pets should remain together whenever possible.
 We offer several programs that are designed to help you keep your pet in your home.

 If your pet has a behavior issue that you are having trouble managing, our Behavior Advice Line is a free service that allows you to call and speak one-on-one with a Behavior & Training staff member.
 Many times, we'll recommend private consultations and classes for dog owners to help them address behavior and training issues.

-We know times are tough, and caring for pets can be costly.
-We operate a Pet Food Pantry to provide pet food for qualifying participants, and our PAWS/East Bay program assists low-income seniors and people with disabling illnesses/conditions with food, supplies, transportation, in-home services and veterinary care for their pets.
-In collaboration with other organizations, we also sponsor a Low-Cost Vaccine Clinic several times throughout the year.
+We operate a Pet Food Pantry to provide pet food for qualifying participants, and our PAWS/East Bay program assists low-income seniors and people with disabling illnesses/conditions with food, volunteer help with transportation and in-home services, and an annual Pet Wellness visit at our Berkeley Humane Hospital for their pet.

 I would like to receive information and updates from Berkeley Humane.
 How do I do this?